The Generation Phases of Flow Matching: a Denoising Perspective: Additional experiments on generation phases

 \paragraph{Discussion}

 Overall, this experiment indicates that shifting the peak of the Jacobian spectral norm as done with the early-time penalizations can change the ODE trajectories without altering the generation quality.
 In contrast, maintaining a relatively high Jacobian norm appears important in order to keep good denoising quality in the mid times, which in turn is crucial to achieve good generation quality.
 Notably, matching the behaviour of the closed-form velocity field in terms of the Jacobian spectral norm seems undesirable in the early/mid-time regimes: not reproducing its peak at early times still yields models with competitive FID scores, whereas getting closer to the closed-form behaviour at mid times results in degraded FIDs.
-This can be understood from the perspective of the closed-form denoiser, which at mid times reproduces samples from the training dataset: distinct input points are mapped to the same output, i.e. image of the training set, which is not the expected behaviour of a good denoiser or a good generator.